 Break up the soil around the base of the weed with a trowel or handheld garden fork, working carefully so you don't break the roots or stems.
-Wear gloves when pulling buttercups because the sap is toxic and can cause skin irritation.
+Wear gloves when pulling buttercup weeds because the sap is toxic and can cause skin irritation.

 Grasp the weed by its base and pull it out of the loosened soil.
 Sift through the soil and remove any root pieces that broke off, otherwise these will grow into new plants.
-Dispose of or destroy pulled buttercups; do not compost them or they may spread back into your garden or lawn.
+Dispose of or destroy pulled weeds; don't compost them or they may spread back into your garden or lawn.

-Break up exposed soil with a hoe, such as in a garden bed, once or twice weekly so buttercups don't reestablish in the bare area.
+Break up exposed soil with a hoe, such as in a garden bed, once or twice weekly so the weeds don't reestablish in the bare area.
 Pull up any new weeds as soon as they sprout.

-Inspect lawn areas for reemergence of buttercups every two or three days, and pull young weeds immediately so they don't set seeds or send out long roots.
+Inspect lawn areas for reemergence of buttercup weeds every two or three days, and pull young weeds immediately so they don't set seeds or send out long roots.
 Buttercup seeds remain viable for 20 years, but regular inspection and removal can prevent them from reestablishing in the yard.